uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

   <name>widgetConfig</name>
   <value>
     <![CDATA[{
-      'launchText' : 'See all the Weather',
+      "launchText" : "See all the Weather",
-      'maintenanceMode' : true
+      "maintenanceMode" : true
     }]]>
   </value>
 </portlet-preference>